h2non/thread.js/README.md

 #### Task.maxTaskDelay
 Value: `number` Default: `5000`

-Maximum delay task time in miliseconds.
+The maximum amount of time that a task can take in miliseconds.
 If the task computation exceed this, it will be exit as error

 #### Task.then(successFn [, errorFn])